 As the scan scrolls through the targets, the target that is the focus of the slide show displays in the center of the page.

-The name of the target is displayed below its thumbnail and in the task bar at the bottom of the window.
+The name of the target is displayed above its thumbnail.

 If a target is busy, a blank screen is displayed instead of the target server access page.

 Configure scan settings for the Remote Console in the KVM client.